Hamiltonians Without Ultraviolet Divergence for Quantum Field Theories: Introduction

 This paper is organized as follows.
-In Section~\ref{sec:twomodels}, we describe two simple models of non-relativistic QFT.
+In Section~\ref{sec:twomodels}, we give a more detailed description of Model 1 and Model 2, two simple models of non-relativistic QFT.
 In Section~\ref{sec:IBC}, we describe for each of the two models how to set up an IBC and the corresponding Hamiltonian.
-In Section~\ref{sec:codim1}, we develop a general theory of IBCs under the simplifying assumption that the boundary has codimension 1; this assumption is actually not satisfied in the application to QFT without UV divergence, but Section~\ref{sec:codim1} adds to the full picture about IBCs.
+In Section~\ref{sec:conclusions}, we conclude.